blockfrost/blockfrost-dotnet/test/Blockfrost.Api.Tests/dat/Vectors.md

 ## Overview

 This file defines the Blockfrost.Api Test Vectors.

-### Requirements
+### Contributing

-* Vectors are numbered from 01 to XX.
-* Each vector MUST define the means of how it was generated in the [table](#test-vectors) below.
-* Each vector MUST provide one or many `reference` files.
+[see Appendix C]

 ### Structure